 So very, very little amounts of time.

-That said, 99.9% of people who fought in World War II never had a face-to-face encounter with Adolf Hitler, but they were encountering his schemes and tactics and tricks and trust from North Africa to the Russian border.
+That said, 99.9% of people who fought in World War II never had a face-to-face encounter with Adolf Hitler, but they were encountering his schemes and tactics and tricks and tests from North Africa to the Russian border.

-So the Bible says that the devil, what he actually does is that he spends day and night accusing saints before the Father.
+So the Bible says that the devil, what he actually does, is that he spends day and night accusing saints before the Father.

 So he comes onto earth, he tempts a human being, he tries to set up a trap, and when they fall into it, he then goes, so specifically Christians, he then goes to the courtroom of heaven and says, James is guilty.

-He's a hypocrite, he's a sinner, turn him over to me.
+Turn him over to me.

 But the Bible says that we actually have an advocate, Jesus Christ, who stands up and says, No, actually, James is innocent, not because he's a good guy, not because he's perfect, because he believes that I am the Lord.